crobarcro/mpolycsg/README.md

     git clone https://github.com/crobarcro/mpolycsg.git mpolycsg

-Then start Matlab or Octave change directory to the top level directory of mpolyhcsg and run:
+Then start Matlab or Octave, change directory to the top level directory of mpolyhcsg, and run:

     mpolyhcsgsetup

-Look at the file test_scg.m for some example uses.
+Look at the file test_csg.m for some example uses.